Quantum simulation of lattice gauge theories coupled to fermionic matter via anyonic regularization: Introduction

-Another prominent regularization scheme receiving significant attention recently replaces the full gauge group with one of its discrete subgroups~\cite{Lamm:2019a, Alexandru:2019a, Ji:2020a, Ji:2023a, Assi:2024a}, which has only a finite number of irreps.
-While this approach allows one to systematically bound the error in the continuum limit, it is only valid in the limited regimes below the \emph{freezing couplings} of the discrete subgroups, which in practice, can be quite small~\cite{Gustafson:2022a, Gustafson:2024a, Gustafson:2024b}.
-Further, since any non-Abelian Lie group has a maximal finite subgroup, errors in simulation beyond these subgroups can be uncontrolled~\cite{Zache:2023b}.
-Moreover, it is common to work primarily in the group element basis, which yields an alternative primitive gate set that can potentially lead to larger circuit complexities.
+An alternative regularization replaces the full gauge group with one of its discrete subgroups~\cite{Lamm:2019a, Alexandru:2019a, Ji:2020a, Ji:2023a, Assi:2024a}.
+Since the discrete subgroups of a Lie group preserve its symmetries, this approach allows one to systematically bound the error in the continuum limit, although it is only valid in the limited regimes below the \emph{freezing couplings} of the discrete subgroups, which in practice, can be quite small~\cite{Gustafson:2022a, Gustafson:2024a, Gustafson:2024b}.
+Further, since every compact Lie group has a largest finite subgroup that approximates it, errors in simulation beyond these subgroups will be uncontrolled~\cite{Zache:2023b}.

-Still other strategies for regularization have been proposed as well, which aim to improve upon one or both of these goals.
-These include loop-string-hadron models~\cite{Raychowdhury:2020a, Raychowdhury:2020b} and light-front models~\cite{Kreshchuk:2022a}.
-For even more regularization schemes that have been considered, see Ref.~\cite[Sec.
-VI.b]{Bauer:2023a}.